 - All entrances and exits – these are the first and last port of calls for your customers.
 This makes up their first impression and the last thing they will remember you for.

-4. Tables and chairs – these need wiping down and sanitising every day.
+- Tables and chairs – this need wiping down and sanitising every day.
 This is where your customers will be for most of their visit.
 They want to feel happy and comfortable (particularly as we are still recovering from COVID-19).

 To help with deep cleaning, it is wise to hire commercial cleaners who know what they’re doing, use the right equipment and guarantee to get the job done before you open.